ashwinsoerdien/uk-forum-ashwin/README.md

 3. The Data Interaction Logic for User, Article, and Comment objects are defined in the project's **com.ashwin.ukforum.service** package
 4. The Request and Response handlers for the User, Article, and Comment objects are defined in the project's **com.ashwin.ukforum.controller** package.
 This package addionally includes a `LoginController` to handle request for Logging in and out.
 5. For utilization of the built-in authentication mechanisms of the Java Spring library, the Spring Security dependency was used which faciliates the logging in and out of user as well as the restriction of visitors and users from certain pages.
 -- Spring Security was used to restrict non-authenticated users from creating and Article and posting a Comment.
 They are only able to do so once they have logged in.
+It was also used to define User roles such as *Administrator*.

 # Installation and Configuration